-GILBERTSON INVESTIGATIONS is comprised of POLICE EXPERTS who provide attorneys with objective case analysis, insightful reports, informed depositions, and convincing trial testimony.
+GILBERTSON INVESTIGATIONS is comprised of Subject Matter Experts who provide attorneys with objective case analysis, insightful reports, informed depositions, and convincing trial testimony.

 D. Glenn Foster